femisharomi/notepad/README.md

   - **`CMakeLists.txt`:**
     - CMake configuration file for project building and management.
     - Used to build the entire application, assuming all prerequisites are installed.
+- ** '.gitignore': **
+    = The .gitignore file is currently setup to block the debug folder from being tracked by Git.
+If removed then the following debug folder will be added to branch.
-- **`build_Project_Name_Debug`:**
+    - ***`build_Project_Name_Debug`:***
         - Folder with the syntax `build_Project_Name_Debug`.
 	- Contains the project along with debug configurations.
     	- Useful for quick testing, but developers are encouraged to create personalized configurations for release builds.

 ## License
 - This project is open-source and licensed under the [GNU Lesser General Public License v3.0](https://opensource.org/licenses/LGPL-3.0).